Colorado

 Colorado employers may use AI meeting recording tools under the one-party consent framework, provided a meeting participant activates the tool.
 Best practices include establishing written recording policies, notifying employees about the use of AI tools (even though not legally required under the wiretapping statute), and addressing cross-state considerations for remote workers.

-The Colorado AI Act adds a layer of obligation for employers using AI tools in employment decisions.
-If AI-generated meeting transcripts or analyses are used to evaluate employee performance, make promotion decisions, or inform disciplinary actions, the employer may need to comply with the AI Act's disclosure, risk assessment, and non-discrimination requirements.
+Colorado's AI law (the ADMT Act under SB 26-189, effective January 1, 2027) adds a layer of obligation for employers using AI tools in employment decisions.
+If AI-generated meeting transcripts or analyses are used to evaluate employee performance, make promotion decisions, or inform disciplinary actions, the employer may need to comply with the Act's consumer-notice and disclosure requirements.

 CPA Data Minimization